pinobatch/little-things-nes/bntest/README.md

 Because the NES could see only about 32 KiB of ROM at once, NES Game Pak circuit boards contained hardware called a "mapper" that would control the upper address lines and let the CPU "turn the page" in the game program.
-But PCBs during the NES era were limited in how much ROM they supported because they only controlled a small number of address lines.
+PCBs during the NES era were limited in how much ROM they supported because they only controlled a small number of address lines.
 For example, BNROM supported four 32 KiB pages for a total of 128 KiB, while the AxROM family (AMROM, ANROM, and AOROM)